 Bennie #4: Fitness

 There are long-term work benefits (retirement), short-term bennies (leave), and daily work benefits like fitness.
 As a federal employee, I get 3 hours per week of paid fitness time.
-I had to get my boss’ approval, and there are rules, plus paperwork too.
+I had to get my boss’ approval, and there are rules, and paperwork too.
 Paperwork feeds the government machine, or so it seems.

 Of all the work benefits, this one is like the tomatoes in the breakroom.
 Everyone sees them but rarely scoops them up.